gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 ``` -->

 ## Microcomputer
 The microcomputer will act as the 'brain' for the device.
-The microcomputer will run a linux OS and is where you will write and run your controllers.
+The microcomputer will run a Linux OS and is where you will write and run your controllers.

 ### *Choice 1: Raspberry Pi*
 <span style="display: inline-block; background: linear-gradient(to right, #E20000, #FFA800); color: black; padding: 2px; border-radius: 3px; font-size: 1.0em; margin-left: 2px;">**EP's Recommendation**</span>